 Topics of focus (selection)

-- Biodesign for Plastocene – making your own bioplastic;
+• Biodesign for Plastocene – making your bioplastic;

-- Living images – on alchemy of vision and nonhuman gaze.
+• Living images – on the alchemy of vision and nonhuman gaze.

 Lecturers

-The programme is led by Dr. Agnieszka Anna Wołodźko who has a background in philosophy of art, art and science relations, posthumanism and new materialism.
-During the programme she gives lectures and practical workshops that complement each other and guide students in their research.
+The programme is led by Dr. Agnieszka Anna Wołodźko, who has a background in philosophy of art, art and science relations, posthumanism and new materialism.
+During the programme, she gives lectures and practical workshops that complement each other and guide students’ research.

 Collaborating tutors: Patrick Mangnus, who teaches about biomaterial methods in graphic arts; Aalt van de Glind who teaches about non-human and non-lens photography.

-The programme invites various artist and designers as guest teachers.
-Previous guest artists and designers were: Raphael Kim, Aniela Hoitink, Sonja Bäumel, Zeger Reyers, Špela Petrič, Adam Zaretsky, Pei-Ying Lin, Christine van der Heide and Adriana Knouf.
+The programme invites various artists and designers as guest teachers.
+Previous guest artists and designers were Raphael Kim, Aniela Hoitink, Sonja Bäumel, Zeger Reyers, Špela Petrič, Adam Zaretsky, Pei-Ying Lin, Christine van der Heide, Adriana Knouf, Roland van Dierendonck, Maro Pebo, Merle Bergers, Helena Sanders

 Contact and registration